 Students spend five periods out of the seven period day in their academies.
 Four of the periods are scheduled for core academics (language arts, math, history and science) and one period for enrichment.
 Academies are given the leeway to set class schedules, rotations, block schedules, and adjustments to the day as needed.
-The enrichment period is a time frame that can be used in a variety of ways, such as enriched classroom activities, silent reading program, interventions for struggling students, make-up or extra help with class work, and special services (RSP).
+The enrichment period is a time frame that can be used in a variety of ways, such as enriched classroom activities, building literacy skills, SEL lessons, independent reading, interventions for struggling students, make-up or extra help with class work, and special services (RSP).